CLAM: Continuous Latent Action Models for Robot Learning from Unlabeled Demonstrations: APPENDIX

+A slew of concurrent works study the applicability of latent action learning to in-the-wild data~\cite{garrido2026learninglatentactionworld}, as a component of large behavior models~\cite{lin2026systematicstudydatamodalities}, and world models~\cite{ye2026worldactionmodelszeroshot, gao2026dreamdojo}, highlighting the importance of this line of research.

+LAOM~\citep{nikulin2025latent} found that supervision with a small fraction of labeled actions improves the applicability of a learned latent action space to downstream tasks under distractors.
+Unlike LAOM, which used a single linear layer for supervision and discarded this layer at test time, our ground-truth action-supervision comes from the same jointly trained action decoder that is later used at inference time.
+Additionally, we focus on simulated and real-world robot manipulation tasks whereas \citet{nikulin2025latent} focus on invariance to distractors in simulated locomotion.

+We consider a practical setting in which a user wants to teach a robot a new task without collecting action-labeled expert demonstrations.
+The data regime involves three datasets with complementary roles.
+The bulk of the training data comes from a large corpus of robot video collected across diverse environments and tasks, without action labels.
+We denote this pool $\unlabeleddata$.
+Because no teleoperation or action logging is required, this type of data is cheap to scale.

+Separately, we assume access to a small dataset of action-labeled robot transitions, $\labeleddata$.
+In our experiments, this consists largely of undirected, task-agnostic play data, which requires minimal expertise from the operator and no task-specific planning, making it substantially cheaper to collect than expert demonstrations~\cite{lynch2020learning}. $\labeleddata$ is used solely to ground latent actions into executable motor commands.
+Additionally, in our experiments, a small amount of task-specific demonstrations supplement the labeled data, but we assume they cannot be disambiguated from the play data at training time.
+Furthermore, we validate the effectiveness of CLAM on purely sub-optimal labeled data in our ablation studies.

+The user's only contribution is a small set of task-specific demonstrations, $\expertdata$, collected by teleoperating the robot and performing the target task themselves.
+These demonstrations are expert with respect to the task but contain no action labels and are used to train the final policy.

+To isolate the challenge of action inference from the orthogonal challenge of cross-embodiment transfer, we use robot demonstrations with action labels withheld as our unlabeled data.
+Additionally, all methods, including CLAM and baselines, have access to the same $\unlabeleddata$, $\labeleddata$, and $\expertdata$, however, some baselines might be bottlenecked by labeled demonstration requirements and thus cannot make use of some of the data.
+In this work, we focus on the single-task, single-robot-embodiment setting.

-We introduce \emph{continuous latent action models} (CLAM), a scalable approach for training continuous control policies from unlabeled observation data.
-We show an overview of the CLAM architecture in \Cref{fig:clam} and summarize the training procedure in \Cref{alg:clam_joint_detailed} (\Cref{sec:detailed_alg}).
+We introduce \emph{continuous latent action models} (CLAM), shown in \Cref{fig:clam}, a scalable approach for training continuous control policies from unlabeled observation data.
 CLAM consists of two stages.
 In {\textbf{Stage 1}} (\Cref{sec:idm}), we train a latent action model (LAM) for relabeling observation-only data.
 We then use this LAM in {\textbf{Stage 2}} (\Cref{sec:la-policy}) to train a latent action policy.